Mary Hays (American Revolutionary War): Life and military career

 Mary Ludwig was born in Trenton, New Jersey, British America.
 There is some dispute over her birth date, but a marker in the cemetery where she is buried lists her birth date as October 13, 1754.
 She had a moderately sized family which included her older brother Johann Martin; their parents were Maria Margaretha and Johann George Ludwig, who was a butcher.
 It is likely that she never attended school or learned to read, as education was uncommon among girls at this time.

 Her father died in January 1769, and her mother married John Hays the following June.
-In early 1777, Molly married William Hays, a barber in Carlisle, Pennsylvania.
+In early 1777, Mary married William Hays, a barber in Carlisle, Pennsylvania.
 Continental Army records show that he was an artilleryman at the Battle of Monmouth in 1778.
 Dr. William Irvine organized a boycott of British goods as a protest of the Tea Act on July 12, 1774, in a meeting in the Presbyterian Church in Carlisle, and William Hays' name appears on a list of people who were charged with enforcing it.

 Valley Forge

 In 1777, William Hays enlisted in Proctor's 4th Pennsylvania Artillery, which became Proctor's 4th Artillery of the Continental Army.
-During the winter of 1777, Molly Hays joined her husband at the Continental Army's winter camp at Valley Forge, Pennsylvania.
+During the winter of 1777, Mary Hays joined her husband at the Continental Army's winter camp at Valley Forge, Pennsylvania.
 She was one of a group of women, led by Martha Washington, who would wash clothes and blankets, and care for sick and dying soldiers.

 In early 1778, the Continental Army trained under Baron Friedrich Wilhelm von Steuben.
 Hays trained as an artilleryman, and Mary and other camp followers served as water carriers, carrying water to troops who were drilling on the field.
 Also, artillerymen needed a supply of water to soak the sponge used to clean sparks and gunpowder out of the barrel after each shot.
 It was during this time that Mary probably received her nickname, as troops would shout, "Molly!
 Pitcher!" whenever they needed her to bring fresh water.